 Sex, Drugs, NO Rock ‘N’ Roll…

-In the summer of 1970, riding on the heels of Woodstock’s success a year earlier, a small ski resort in the sleepy town of Middlefield, Connecticut was set to host the Powder Ridge Music Festival.
-The weekend’s artists included Janis Joplin, Sly & The Family Stone, Little Richard, Van Morrison, Jethro Tull, Fleetwood Mac, James Taylor, Grand Funk Railroad and more.
+In the summer of 1970, riding on the heels of Woodstock’s success a year earlier, a small ski resort in the sleepy town of Middlefield, CT was set to host the Powder Ridge Music Festival.
+The weekend’s artists included Janis Joplin, Sly & The Family Stone, Little Richard, Van Morrison, Grand Funk Railroad and more.
+And the photographer covering it all was the legendary Magnum Photographer, Leonard Freed.

 In one corner you have Ray Filiberti, a mob-connected promoter, a dreamer with the heart of a con man, who believed only in cash transactions and never keeping books.
-He had fifty thousand tickets printed for an event which had an official maximum capacity of eighteen thousand.
-Add to that the fact that those beautiful, embossed tickets were most likely re-printed and sold three or four times…
+One of his lawyers was the infamous Roy Cohn.
+His sometimes partner was Syd Luft (third husband of Judy Garland), who helped Filiberti secure a four-picture deal in Hollywood, with the first of those films being a Woodstock-like documentary on Powder Ridge.
+Filiberti had fifty thousand tickets printed for the festival, which, according to the contract with the venue, had an official maximum capacity of eighteen thousand.
+Add to that the fact that those beautiful, embossed tickets were most likely re-printed and sold three or four times…that’s over 150,000 tickets sold!

 In the third corner you have forty thousand plus music fans looking for the next Woodstock experience: a lot of sex, even more drugs, and wall-to-wall rock and roll.
 Call them “dirty stinking hippies,” as did the flyers warning them to stay away, or simply “freaks,” as many of them labeled themselves.
 They were an army of young, uninhibited, socially conscious, war-protesting people looking for the party to end all parties.